 35.7.2 An EHT beamformer shall not transmit a 20 MHz, 40 MHz, or 80 MHz EHT sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of spatial streams indicated in the Beamformee SS (≤ 80 MHz) subfield of any STA identified by a STA Info field in the preceding EHT NDP Announcement frame.

 So, the contributor believes both are fine.

+After discussions in 11bf, even though STS and SS are essentially the same for 11be and 11bf because STBS is not used, members prefer to keep STS here.